As pandemic aid ends, many schools struggle to fund meals for kids

 The problem "underscores the extreme hardships that both families and schools continue to face and the need to find solutions," Lisa Davis, senior vice president of Share Our Strength's No Kid Hungry campaign, said in an email.

-The end of free meals for all children brought the return of the free or reduced-price program, which provides food for children whose families whose income is low enough to qualify.
+The end of free meals for all children brought the return of the free or reduced-price program, which provides food for children whose families' income is low enough to qualify.

 But some families are now finding they earn slightly too much to qualify for federally subsidized free or reduced-price meals, yet are struggling financially amid high inflation, Pratt-Heavner said.